-Is it okay for Christians to Swear?
+Is it okay for Christians to Swear or Cuss?

 So many people are divided on the issue of Christians and swearing or using profanities.
 Here are a few thoughts and options perhaps for you to consider – whether or not you are a Christian.
 First, some definitions in this context to break things down: